Firestorm (character)

-Firestorm is a fictional superhero appearing in American comic books published by DC Comics.
+Firestorm is a superhero appearing in American comic books published by DC Comics.
 He was created by Gerry Conway and Al Milgrom.
 Ronnie Raymond and Martin Stein first fused together to become Firestorm in Firestorm, the Nuclear Man #1 (March 1978).
 Jason Rusch debuted as a modern update of the character in Firestorm (vol. 3) #1 (July 2004), and was created by Dan Jolley and ChrisCross.

 Firestorm was featured in The CW's Arrowverse, portrayed by Robbie Amell, Victor Garber, and Franz Drameh (as Jefferson Jackson) mainly in The Flash and Legends of Tomorrow.
 The character has also appeared in the series Super Friends, Batman: The Brave and the Bold, and Justice League Action.

 Creation

 In an interview, Conway discussed his reasoning and influences while creating the character: "I always loved the idea of the hair on fire, I think it goes back to Johnny Storm, the Human Torch, an entire flaming character, of course."
 Conway further elaborated, "I'd been playing around with the idea of a teenage superhero for DC, who could sort of fill the hole that had been left in my heart by leaving Spider-Man behind.
 I'd been thinking about the tropes — one of which was the meek, mild alter ego, the brainy kid who, in wish fulfillment, gets superpowers, is extremely powerful… able to do things that he hadn't been able to do before.
 That was, I think, the major motivating force—I wanted to play on that trope.

 To do that, I wanted to flip it around: create a guy who wasn't the brightest guy in the room, the not-terribly-smart guy who became a superpowered character.
 The way I'd make that work: I'd bring him into contact with the smarter person, who would also share the powers.
-This led to… the multiple-people-in-one, Professor Stein/ Ronnie Raymond dynamic."
+This led to… the multiple-people-in-one, Professor Stein/Ronnie Raymond dynamic."

 Jack Kirby's design for Lightray's costume influenced the look of artist Al Milgrom's creation of Firestorm.
 In a 2019 interview, Milgrom admitted: "The facemask on Firestorm, the way it comes around the chin, was probably inspired by Lightray more than anything...
 I liked the [Lightray] head-covering thing; I said, "I'm stealin' it!".

+In a 2016 interview with Comic Book Resources, preceding the release of the comic series Legends of Tomorrow, Conway further discussed the creation of Firestorm.
+Although Firestorm was created amidst the Cold War and tension over nuclear weapons, Conway stated that nuclear power was not conceived as a core aspect of the character and considered Ronnie Raymond and Martin Stein's dynamic more important.